syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/labels.md

 # Labels in .NET MAUI DateTime Range Slider (SfDateTimeRangeSlider)

-This section explains about how to add the labels in the date-time range slider.
+This section explains about how to add the labels in the DateTime Range Slider.

 ## Show labels